 5. Asparagus Risotto

-Creamy and rich risotto complements chicken Marbella in an amazing way.
+Creamy and rich risotto complements the chicken in an amazing way.

 When the risotto gets kissed by the sweet and savory sauce, the side dish and the main dish are both elevated into a new realm of deliciousness.